DirazCoder/twrp_device_samsung_j3y17lte/README.md

 ## fixed: USB not enumerating at all in recovery

-reported symptom: phone plugged into a PC while in TWRP produces literally nothing — no USB sound, no Device Manager entry — but the same phone enumerates fine booted normally into Android. that rules out cable/port/driver issues (would also break normal boot) and points specifically at recovery's own USB gadget init.
+known symptom: phone plugged into a PC while in TWRP produces literally nothing — no USB sound, no Device Manager entry — but the same phone enumerates fine booted normally into Android. that rules out cable/port/driver issues (would also break normal boot) and points specifically at recovery's own USB gadget init.

 checked `init.recovery.usb.rc` against the real, unmodified `init.rc` from this repo's extracted TWRP ramdisk and found two real bugs: